Best VPN for School in 2024: Troubling Teacher

 Cons:

-CyberGhost is the best school VPN.
-It comes with great security and uses the recommended 256-bit AES encryption.
+CyberGhost stands out as the best VPN for school.
+It comes with great VPN security and uses the recommended 256-bit AES encryption.
 You also get a permanently enabled kill switch to keep you safe, though that does mean you can’t turn it off.
 The company doesn’t keep a log of your activities, either.

-It’s easy to use, even if the interface takes a bit of getting used to initially, which you can read more about in our CyberGhost review.
+It’s easy to use, even if the interface takes a bit of getting used to initially, which you can read more about it in our CyberGhost review.
 You can use it on Windows, macOS, Android and iOS, and in case you have more than one device, you can connect up to seven at the same time.
+For more detailed information, check out our comprehensive guide to the best VPNs for Windows PCs in 2024.

-CyberGhost’s speeds are fast, but you might notice they’re slower when you connect to a server that’s far away.
+CyberGhost’s VPN performance on Windows PCs is fast, but you might notice they’re slower when you connect to a server that’s far away.
 You get unlimited bandwidth, and it is capable of getting into streaming services, too, in case that’s something you want.
 It has a massive server network, so finding a suitable server won’t be an issue.

-Although CyberGhost isn’t free, it is cheap.
+Although CyberGhost isn’t free, it is affordable and comes with a free-trial option.
 The per-month option isn’t great, but you can save money by choosing a lengthier subscription.
-CyberGhost also has a free trial, which is rare.
+CyberGhost free trial is perfect for any student wanting to try a VPN free for school.
 Android and iOS users get seven days, while desktop users get 24 hours.
 Plus, it has a money-back guarantee, in case you don’t like it.

 Pros: